Wassmd/spring-modulith-demo/README.md

 # Spring Modulith Demo

 This project demonstrates **Spring Modulith** - a modular monolith architecture using Spring Boot.
 It showcases how to build a well-structured application with clear module boundaries, inter-module communication via Spring Events, and event externalization to Apache Kafka.
+Later on if needed, this one of module can be separated out into a µ-services.

 ## 🎯 Key Features